 In the simulation, since we have not set the sleeve and collar stitch settings, those parts will not get stitched and just fall off.

-We have to edit those settings, so please stop the simulation and undo the process.
+We have to edit these settings, so please stop the simulation and undo the process.

-Before going on with the simulation, to prevent patterns without stitch settings from falling off, let’s set a function called [Inacitve].
+Before going on with the simulation, to prevent patterns without stitch settings from falling off, let’s set a function called [Inactive].

-Select both sleeves and the collar patterns, then select [Right Click]>[Inactive (Only patterns)].
+Select both sleeves and the collar patterns, then [Right Click] > [Inactive (Only patterns)].

-When [Inactive (Only patterns)] is active, the patterns will become transparent.
+When [Inactive (Only patterns)] is activated, the patterns will become transparent.

 By inactivating certain patterns, those patterns are no longer simulation targets.

-When we activate the simulation now, only the body patterns will be simulated.
+When we run the simulation now, only the body patterns will be simulated.

-If the body patterns are stitched together properly, it is a success.
+If the body patterns are stitched together properly, it will be a success.